 A simple quote from The Big Bang Theory, specifically Dr. Sheldon Cooper.
-Many times the concept of money comes up on this show, especially since the heroine is constantly broke, so there are many interesting financial theories put forward by the writers of the show.
+Many times the concept of money comes up in this show, especially since the heroine is constantly broke, so the writers of the show put forward many interesting financial theories.
+If she worked at obtaining more money, she’d be in better shape (financially).

-Not a lot of people can explain their financial need down to a percentage in this way, most folks I know simply say that at the end of the month they usually don’t have money left over (or worse they have less than no money (i.e. credit card debt, etc.,)).
+Not many people can explain their financial needs down to a percentage in this way.
+Most folks I know say that they usually don’t have money left over (or worse, they have less than no money (i.e. credit card debt, etc.)).

 Michael James and I have a friend (we’ll call him Samuel) who is the epitome of this concept, in that most of his life (from what we can tell), he has lived on about 10% of his monthly income (when he has had income).
-We actually confronted Sammy with this fact last week (this topic came up in a Bloggers Dinner Club discussion with Preet Banerjee and Mark from My Own Advisor) and he claims that he has actually become a spendthrift and his “spending line” might actually be up to almost 20% of his net income (we both laughed very loudly at that one).
+Last week, we confronted Sammy with this fact (this topic came up in a Bloggers Dinner Club discussion with Preet Banerjee and Mark from My Own Advisor).
+He claims that he has become a spendthrift, and his “spending line” might be up to almost 20% of his net income (we both laughed very loudly at that one).

 As I pointed out in one of my first posts about Dickensian Economics: